ProgrammingNinja19/Scaler_Campanion/Introduction to Object-Oriented Programming.md

 3. Hands-On Task: Bank Account Class
 4. Constructors

-1. Classes and Objects
+## 1. Classes and Objects
-What is a Class?
+### What is a Class?
 A class in Java serves as a blueprint for creating objects.
 It defines the properties (data attributes) and behaviors (methods) for the objects.

-Entities & Attributes: For example, a Student entity might have attributes like ID, name, age, etc., and behaviors such as registering for a course.
+- **Entities & Attributes:** For example, a Student entity might have attributes like ID, name, age, etc., and behaviors such as registering for a course.
-Blueprint Analogy: Like a building blueprint, defining a class doesn't construct objects; it merely sketches the potential for them 【6:0†transcript.txt】.
+* **Blueprint Analogy:** Like a building blueprint, defining a class doesn't construct objects; it merely sketches the potential for them 【6:0†transcript.txt】.

-What is an Object?
+### What is an Object?
 An object is an instance of a class.
 Objects have their own state and behaviors.

 Creation: To create an object, use the new keyword.
 For example: Student student1 = new Student();.